tsbohc/tsbohc.github.io/p/1651261351/raw.md

 **Source code.**

+The paper is a work in progress.
+The most recent rendered *.pdf* can be viewed [here](https://docs.google.com/viewer?url=https://github.com/tsbohc/lipu-sona/raw/master/latex/lipu.pdf).
+The direct link to a download is [here](https://github.com/tsbohc/lipu-sona/raw/master/latex/lipu.pdf).

 The [tsbohc/lipu-sona](https://github.com/tsbohc/lipu-sona) github repository includes:

 - The model in the binary format.
 The scripts that were used to prepare, normalise, and clean the training data.
-- The paper and the bibliography in LaTeX[^[LaTeX](https://www.latex-project.org/) is a typesetting system; it includes features designed for the production of technical and scientific documentation.] and in the form of a compiled PDF.
+- The paper and the bibliography in LaTeX[^[LaTeX](https://www.latex-project.org/) is a typesetting system; it includes features designed for the production of technical and scientific documentation.], as well as a rendered *.pdf*.
-- The corpus is unavailable due to privacy concerns.